 I'm not much of a lyrics guy.
 I say that like it's some kind of hard and fast rule, but every rule has exceptions.
 It holds (for the most part).
-Sure, I own the giant tome compiling all of Bob Dylan's lyrics, but my favorite Dylan songs still depend on his superb lyrics being delivered with a great performance, too.
-The biggest exception is J Church, the bay-area pop-punk that could.
+I own the giant tome compiling all of Bob Dylan's lyrics, but my favorite Dylan songs still depend on his superb lyrics being delivered with a great performance, too.
+My biggest exception is J Church, the bay-area pop-punk that (sort of) could.

 J Church were never innovators, and were no kind of virtuosos.
 They were never famous or even up-and-coming, yet they persevered for 15 years.
 They could afford passable production only about half the time (I'd say only two of their albums sound 'professional').
 They had a revolving door membership, singer and guitarist Lance Hahn was the only constant.
 What endeared them to me was what Lance had to say.

-Jawbreaker—by far the most beloved band of the era—were highly persona; proto-emo.
+Jawbreaker—by far the most beloved band of the era—were highly personal, proto-emo.
 Green Day—by far the most successful—were candied confections singing about… well, nothing really.
-J Churh were a thinking working man's band.
-Underneath a handful of bar chords and plain spoken words lurked huge ideas.
+J Churh were a working man's thinking band.
+Underneath a mere handful of bar chords and plain spoken words lurked huge ideas.

 J Church seemed to always grow with me.
 Albums would arrive, grappling with new issues and conceptual nuance at levels I just happened to be ready for.
 There are some songs, though, that I've found reserved—left like time capsules that have only made sense in my future.
-He wrote a farewell letter to San Francisco, Satanists Convene, that resonated with me recently, when I was leaving NYC for good.
-So many of those sentiments rang true.
-What I loved about the city were memories, whether I'd stayed or left—New York (or I) had moved on already.
+He wrote a farewell letter to San Francisco, Satanists Convene, that resonated with me only recently, when I was leaving NYC for good.
+So many of those sentiments rang true: What I loved about the city were memories.
+Whether I'd stayed or left—New York (or I) had moved on already.

 I can honestly say I'm a better person for listening to J Church.
 Sometimes it felt like Lance would articulate what I felt better than I could for myself.
 Other times, he forced me to look inwards and challenge what I found there.
 I may have a more profound love for other bands, or I'm more fascinated or inspired by others, but I don't think I'll miss any band more than J Church.